Skip to Main Content

 National mental capacity forum chair’s annual report 2019-20

-The Mental Health Measure is Welsh legislation which provides for primary care based mental health support services across the five localities of Gwent.
-The new services have been developed as direct result of Part 1 of the Mental Health (Wales) Measure 2010.
+The Mental Health Measure is Welsh legislation which provides for primary and secondary care based mental health support services.
+It places new duties on organisations and provides greater rights to individuals.
 The information is available on the Aneurin Bevan Health Board website.

 Counselling Directory aims to be the leading service for providing counselling advice and information – connecting those in distress with the largest support network in the UK.
 Please view The Counselling Directory website.